lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Cytochrome c oxidase

-The cytochrome c oxidase (COX) enzyme is a ubiquitous component of the electron transport chain for respiration, found in bacteria, archaea and the mitochrondria of eukaryotes.
-Since COX is universally conserved, there is a strong correlation between the number of amino acid substitutions in the COX enzyme and the time since the divergence of the species, an example of the 'molecular clock'.
+The cytochrome c oxidase (COX) enzyme is a famous and ubiquitous component of the electron transport chain for respiration, found in bacteria, archaea and the mitochondria of eukaryotes.
+Since COX is universally conserved, we would expect it to be more similar in closely related organisms, and less so in more distant ones.
+In fact we find experimentally that there is a strong correlation between the number of amino acid substitutions in the COX enzyme and the time since the divergence of the species.
+This is a powerful demonstration of the ‘[molecular clock](https://en.wikipedia.org/wiki/Molecular_clock)’, which gives us an estimate of the time taken for two genomes to have mutated away from a common ancestor, helping us put a time scale onto our evolutionary tree model.

 Source: [here](https://www.pnas.org/doi/10.1073/pnas.50.4.672)